Jennifer Melham • December 22, 2025

 On December 16, 2025, the U.S. government announced an extension and expansion of the U.S. travel ban, which affects entry to the United States for nationals of certain countries.
 This new policy takes effect at 12:01 a.m.
 EST on January 1, 2026.

-We know that headlines about travel bans can feel alarming, especially for international clinicians planning their careers in the U.S. The good news is that, for the vast majority of WorldWide HealthStaff (WWHS) clinicians, this update does not impact your current or future employment pathway.
-Here is a summary of what’s changing and its implications.
+We know that headlines about travel bans can feel alarming, especially for international clinicians planning their careers in the U.S. Here is a summary of what’s changing and its implications.

 What Changed?